I’m sitting at McDonald’s as the Macy’s Thanksgiving parade blares behind me on the television.

 The cost of gratitude

-Gratitude is not my natural disposition, so this took time and effort.
+Gratitude is not my natural disposition, so this took some time and effort.
 It was a discipline to remind myself of the many reasons I have to be grateful.
+But it was an exercise well worth the discomfort.

-I hope you take some time today — wherever you are — to come up with your own list.
-And if it doesn’t come naturally, don’t let that stop you.
-There is still much to be thankful for.
-Here are ten of my reasons to give thanks today:
+Here's my challenge to you: Take some time today, wherever you are and whatever you're doing, to come up with a gratitude list.
+If it doesn't come naturally, don't let that stop you from still giving thanks.
+There is still much to be thankful for, if we only have eyes to see.

 - I am thankful for my health, for being able to run half-marathons and eat turkey dinners.